electricimp/AzureIoTHub/examples/README.md

  - **Auto-generate keys** Check this field.

  - **Registration ID** The ID of the new device.
 You can type here some arbitrary name.
+Make a note of the value you type here - this is the **Registration ID** which may be needed to setup and run your application.

  - **Select the IoT hubs this group can be assigned to** Make sure the only IoT hub checked is the one you created in the previous steps.